 While early cryptocurrencies aimed to provide hard caps, like the Bitcoin network, modern utility networks have evolved to optimize for network value creation instead.

 In Koii’s case, continuous inflation benefits the network by onboarding new

 Each time that a new project launches on Koii, a bounty must be locked to pay for hosting from Koii’s compute marketplace, which removes tokens from the circulating supply.
 Additionally, each time that a new node joins the task, it must stake tokens as collateral, locking up further supply.

-At steady state, the network is designed to lock up tokens in staking and bounties, exceeding those released by the inflation, which should reduce the available supply over time.
+At a steady state, the network is designed to lock up tokens in staking and bounties, exceeding those released by inflation, which should reduce the available supply over time.